 Welcome to our practical info.
 Here we bundle the questions that we are most often asked.
 So if you have a question, you can find the answer here!
 Still not found?
 Do not hesitate to contact us .

 How nice!
-We always like it when our customers get to creative.
+We always like it when our customers get to work creatively.
 However, this is not included in the price.
-So if you would like a different fabric or thread color, our warranty rules do not apply.
+So if you would like a different fabric or thread color, our guarantee rule does not apply.
 You will be responsible for the costs of these extras yourself.